cmarcusreid/posh-environment/README.md

 ### SetFunctions.ps1

-Registers a global function .
+Registers a global function for each entry in settings.
 Useful for replacements that cannot be achieved with PowerShell aliases.

 	{
 		"Name": "TFS macros",